PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-16-Darwinist-changes-his-mind.md

 Let's look at a couple of the arguments Thomas uses against "Darwinism".
-First, McDiarmid summarizes Thomas's rejection of "Darwinism" as a conclusion
+First, McDiarmid summarizes quotes Thomas as saying "This Darwinism business, it's rubbish isn't it?"

 >